apache/spark/UPDATING.md

 The TriggerDagRunOperator now takes a `conf` argument to which a dict can be provided as conf for the DagRun.
 As a result, the `python_callable` argument was removed.
 PR: https://github.com/apache/airflow/pull/6317.

-### Changes in experimental API execution_date microseconds replacement

-The default behavior was to strip the microseconds (and milliseconds, etc) off of all dag runs triggered by by the experimental REST API.
-The default behavior will change when an explicit execution_date is passed in the request body.
-It will also now be possible to have the execution_date generated, but keep the microseconds by sending `replace_microseconds=false` in the request body.
-The default behavior can be overridden by sending `replace_microseconds=true` along with an explicit execution_date

 ### Changes in Google Cloud Platform related hooks

 The change in GCP operators implies that GCP Hooks for those operators require now keyword parameters rather